NEUTERING OF FEMALE CATS AND DOGS

 In the during of this period, In case of the patient has got bloating, redness, inflammation etc, the patient must be controlled by a doctor without wasting any time.

-As long as the proper sterilization, proper material usage and regular antibiotic usage and serum treatment are managed properly during the operation, the risk of complications is very low.
+When proper sterilization, appropriate material usage, and consistent antibiotic and serum treatment are diligently administered during the operation, the risk of complications is very low.

-Since there may be a tendency to gain weight due to changing hormone metabolism after the operation, the nutrition of the neutered patient should be reorganized.
+Due to changes in hormonal metabolism after the operation, there may be a tendency to gain weight.
+Therefore, the diet of the neutered patient should be reevaluated.